NanoComp/meep/doc/docs/Python_Tutorials/Adjoint_Solver.md

 Finally, here are additional designs generated using constraints on the minimum feature size of 50 nm, 70 nm, 90 nm, and 225 nm.
-The designs with smaller feature sizes are clearly distinguishable from the designs with the larger ones.
+The designs with smaller minimum feature sizes are clearly distinguishable from the designs with the larger ones.

 ![](../images/mode_converter_designs.png#center)

-The table below shows a comparison of the imposed constraint on the minimum feature size of the optimizer versus the *measured* minimum linewidth and linespacing for the five designs presented in this tutorial.
+The table below shows a comparison of the imposed constraint on the minimum feature size of the optimizer versus the measured minimum linewidth and linespacing for the five designs presented in this tutorial.
 There is fairly consistent agreement in the constraint and measured values except for the design with the largest minimum feature